-- 120 component, there exist east-west moving auroral forms.
+165 crete auroral forms at the equatorward boundary of the cusp, which are controlled by the IMF Bz component, there exist east-west moving auroral forms.
 This azimuthal movement is controlled by IMF By, such that for By>0 the discrete forms move westward and for By<0 eastward.
+The

-The movement of the auroral forms is in opposite direction to the PE current flow direction.
-This can be expected, because the discrete auroral forms and the channels of enhanced ionospheric conductivity are both due to precipitating electrons into the upper atmosphere.
-A detailed consideration of the - 125 interrelation between auroral luminosity, auroral particle precipitation, and the PE during magnetic disturbances was given by Sandholt et al. (2004).
+- 170 are both due to precipitating electrons into the upper atmosphere.
+A detailed consideration of the interrelation between auroral luminosity, auroral particle precipitation, and the PE during magnetic disturbances was given by Sandholt et al. (2004).
 As shown there, the strong convection channel is located on the dawn side of the polar cap for IMF By>0, and on the dusk side for By<0 conditions.
-The electron precipitation in the regime of the convection channel in the morning sector consists of a band (\sim 500 km) of structured precipitation.
-The PE is located on the high-latitude boundary of the

-- 130 structured luminosity region in the vicinity of the strong flow channel of magnetospheric convection close to the bright auroral arc.
-For By>0, this channel is located in the morning sector on the polar cap boundary with FAC out of the ionosphere, and FAC into the ionosphere equatorward of the polar cap boundary. - Ritter et al. (2004b) investigated variations in the location and density of the auroral electrojets, 135 which were independently determined both from ground-based (IMAGE magnetometer network) and satellite (CHAMP) measurements.
+The electron precipitation in the regime of the convection channel in the morning sector consists of - 175 a band (~500 km) of structured precipitation.
+The PE is located on the high-latitude boundary of the structured luminosity region in the vicinity of the strong flow channel of magnetospheric convection close to the bright auroral arc.
+For By>0, this channel is located in the morning sector on the pole-ward side of the polar cap boundary with FAC out of the ionosphere, and FAC into the ionosphere equatorward of the polar cap boundary. - 180 Ritter et al. (2004b) investigated variations in the location and density strength of the auroral electrojets, which were independently determined both from ground-based (IMAGE magnetometer network) and satellite (CHAMP) measurements.
 For the estimation of the Hall current from CHAMP data, a current model consisting of a series of 160 current lines were placed at an altitude of 110 km and separated by 1° in latitude.
-The magnetic field of the line currents were related to the current strength I according to the Biot-Savart law.
-The density of each of the 160 line currents were derived from - 140 an inversion of the observed field residuals using a least-square fitting approach.
+The magnetic field of the line currents were related to - 185 the current strength I according to the Biot-Savart law.
+The density strength of each of the 160 line currents were derived from an inversion of the observed field residuals using a least-square fitting approach.
 They determined the geomagnetic latitude and current densities of the eastward (EE) and westward electrojets (WE) in the evening, nighttime, and morning sectors.

-Two- or one-dimensional ionospheric Hall current systems were independently determined from variations of the horizontal magnetic field, measured by the IMAGE ground-based magnetometer
+Two- or one-dimensional ionospheric Hall current systems were independently determined from variations of the horizontal - 190 magnetic field, measured by the IMAGE ground-based magnetometer network.

-- 145 network.
 Comparisons of satellite with ground-based measurements of ionospheric currents at auroral latitudes have been done for satellite passages during magnetic storms as, e.g., that of 5-6 November 2001, during substorms, and according to statistical data.
-The ratio of the current densities from IMAGE and CHAMP was provided for a latitudinal range of 60°-77° as well as mean values of the current densities, variations of the correlation coefficients, and coefficients of the re- - 150 gression equations.
+The ratio of the current densities from IMAGE and CHAMP was provided for a latitudinal range of 60°-77°as well as mean values of the current densities, - 195 variations of the correlation coefficients, and coefficients of the regression equations.
 The ratio of the current densities and of the correlation coefficient as determined from currents above and below the ionosphere, is close to unity.
-Such a correspondence between the results of two different model approaches constitute the base for the following statements: a) the estimation of the position and density of the auroral electrojets can be carried out with observations above the ionospheric current layer by means of low-Earth orbiting (LEO) satellites; b) the - 155 currents can be estimated from scalar magnetic field measurements; c) the result of the calculations are the parameters of the Hall current at an altitude of \sim 110 km (where the maximum value of the ionospheric Hall conductivity occurs).
+Such a correspondence between the results of two different model approaches constitute the base for the following statements: a) the estimation of the position and density strength of the auroral electrojets can be carried out with observations above the ionospheric - 200 current layer by means of low-Earth orbiting (LEO) satellites; b) the currents can be estimated from sealar magnetic field measurements; c) the result of the calculations are the parameters of the Hall current at an altitude of ~110 km (where the maximum value of the ionospheric Hall conductivity occurs).
 This method of Hall current estimation from satellites was proposed for the first time by Olsen (1996).
-Its detailed justification has been validated quantitatively by ground-based observations by Ritter et al. (2004b). - 160 Based on magnetometer data of the IMAGE and EISCAT networks, Feldstein et al. (1997) showed that the electrojets shift equatorward during the main phase of strong magnetic storms.
-For DST \sim -300 nT, the EE in the evening and the WE in the nighttime and early morning hours shifts to
+Its detailed justification has been validated quantitatively by ground-based